-Improving Connectivity for Ontario program (ICON): The ICON program is part of Up to Speed: Ontario's Broadband and Cellular Action Plan, which outlines the strategy to expand access to broadband and cellular connectivity in identified areas of need company that is responsible for distributing power from transmission lines to people's homes and businesses in an exclusive distribution area and is licensed by the OEB.
-Also referred to as distributors or transmitters.
+Improving Connectivity for Ontario program (ICON): The ICON program is part of Up to Speed: Ontario's Broadband and Cellular Action Plan, which outlines the strategy to expand access to broadband and cellular connectivity in identified areas of need

 Internet Service Provider (ISP): An entity that provides internet connections and services to individuals and organizations.
 Typically, ISPs also provide additional services such as email accounts and webhosting.
 Note the terms ISPs, TSP and WISP refers to the same service providers and can be used interchangeably.